Yonathan Andía

-Yonathan Wladimir Andía León (born August 6, 1992) is a Chilean footballer who plays as a right back for Deportes Limache.
+Yonathan Wladimir Andía León (born August 6, 1992) is a Chilean footballer who plays as a right back for Unión La Calera.

 Club career

 A product of the Escuela de Fútbol (football academy) Benjamín Muñoz, Andía played for several amateur clubs like Club Deportivo Huertos La Perla at local championships and both the Tercera A and Tercera B, the fourth and the fifth level of the Chilean football, respectively, until he was seen by Víctor Rivero, then manager of Unión La Calera in 2018.

 In 2018, Andía signed with Unión La Calera.
 He arrived as a central midfielder, but the coach Francisco Meneghini turned him on a right back, being a recurring starting player, also appearing in Copa Sudamericana matches in 2019 and 2020.

 After being the runner-up at the Campeonato Nacional AFP PlanVital 2020 with Unión La Calera, Andía signed with Universidad de Chile a three-year contract.

 In 2024, Andía switched to Deportes Iquique.
 He left them in August of the same year.
 In the second half of 2024, he signed with Deportes Copiapó.

 In 2025, Andía signed with Deportes Limache.

+In February 2026, Andía joined Iberia in the Chilean Tercera B. However, he switched to Unión La Calera to replace Javier Saldías in April of the same year.